praetorian-inc/trudy/README.md

 ##Trudy

 A transparent proxy that can  modify and drop traffic for arbitrary TCP connections.
 Can be used to programmatically modify TCP traffic for proxy-unaware clients.

 ###Simple Setup

-0. Configure a virtual machine (This was tested on a 64-bit Debian 8 VM) to shove all traffic through Trudy.
+0. Configure a virtual machine (Trudy has been tested on a 64-bit Debian 8 VM) to shove all traffic through Trudy.
 I personally use a Vagrant VM that sets this up for me (Vagrantfile coming soon).

     `iptables -t nat -A PREROUTING -i eth1 -p tcp --dport 443 -m tcp -j REDIRECT --to-ports 6443`